 As a federally designated Metropolitan Planning Organization, CAMPO is required to develop and adopt performance targets for Safety, Pavement Condition, Bridge Condition, National Highway System (NHS) Performance, and Freight Movement/Reliability.
-Neither of the Congestion Mitigation and Air Quality (CMAQ) measures apply as the Corvallis region is in attainment. of which the Corvallis Area MPO adopted
+The MPO has adopted state targets for performance management.
+Neither of the Congestion Mitigation and Air Quality (CMAQ) measures apply as the Corvallis region is in attainment.